 - 1. Identifying Connecticut priorities and clusters using long-term industry and occupational data. - 2.
 Identifying IRCs highly aligned to state/regional workforce needs and carry the highest value among employers. - a.
-Collaborating and coordinating with Connecticut Department of Labor (CT-DOL) - b.
-Collecting data from Workforce Investment Boards (WIBs) - c.
-Analyzing certificates or certifications endorsed by a nationally recognized industry association or organization representing a significant part of the industry or sector. - 3.
+Collaborate and coordinate with Connecticut Department of Labor (CT-DOL) - b.
+Collect data from Workforce Investment Boards (WIBs) - i.
+Is it sought or accepted by employers?
+Preferred/required for hiring - c.
+Analyze certificates or certifications endorsed by a nationally recognized industry association or organization representing a significant part of the industry or sector. - 3.
 Identifying Connecticut valued foundational and specialized industry-recognized certificates - a.
-Using data collected in step two to assist in identification - b.
-Collecting data from high schools to analyze the industry-recognized certificates or certifications historically earned. - c.
-Analyzing the industry-recognized certificates compiled to date and minimized using the USDOL Job Corps Program list - 4.
+Use data collected in step two to identify - b.
+Collect data from high schools to analyze the industry-recognized certificates or certifications historically earned. - c.
+Analyze the industry-recognized certificates compiled to date and minimize using the USDOL Job Corps Program list - 4.
 Creating processes to incentivize obtainment of IRCs that demonstrate college/career readiness for Connecticut high school students. - a.
-Review Indicators 5 and 6 of the Next Generation Accountability System. - b.
-Include the report from districts on the percentage of students in grades 11 and 12 earning a specialized industry-recognized certificate and/or participating in two dual enrollment courses.
+Review Indicators 5 and 6 of the Next Generation Accountability System. - Include the report from districts on the percentage of students in grades 11 and 12 earning a specialized industry-recognized certificate and/or participating in two dual enrollment courses.